manychois/cici/README.md

 However, this also means that the performance is not comparable to the native PHP functions, e.g. `Document->getElementById()`, `DOMXPath->query()`.

-In a basic performance test, this library is about 2x to 10x slower than `DOMXPath->query()`.
+In a basic performance test, this library can be 2x to 10x slower than equilvalent `DOMXPath->query()`.
+As long as you are fine with the performance of a native PHP foreach loop, this library should be good enough for you.
 You can run `composer run benchmark` to see the performance comparison.